 Configure and Build Kodi

 Create a separate build directory and run CMake to configure the compilation.
-This configuration targets X11 with OpenGL rendering:
+The following configuration targets X11 with OpenGL rendering, which works with most desktop environments:

 mkdir $HOME/kodi-build/kodi-build